 Drivers who finance their vehicles through an auto loan must often get a full coverage policy as part of the agreement.
 Likewise, you might also need a full coverage policy if you’re leasing your car.

-Besides these situations, opting for a full coverage auto insurance policy is optional.
-It’s worth discussing full coverage auto insurance with your insurance provider if being responsible for a car crash would significantly impact your financial situation.
+Aside from these situations, a full coverage policy is optional.
+It’s worth discussing with your insurance provider if being responsible for a car crash would significantly impact your financial situation.

 Here are some reasons to get a full coverage auto insurance policy: